AphroBytes/STIG-NIST-800-53-Compliance-Playbook-for-Ubuntu-Server/CONTRIBUTING.md

 ---

 Thank you for contributing to the project!
-Your contributions can help to create a more secure environment for Linux based* servers, ensuring compliance with essential security frameworks.
+Your contributions can help to create a more secure environment for Linux based* servers for everyone, ensuring compliance with essential security frameworks.